marksteele/self-destruct-o/README.md

 # Installation

-First, you need to provision a KMS key.
+First, you need to provision a KMS key (which will cost you 1$/month) or use the default Lambda key (log into the console and find the key id).

 ```
 aws kms create-key --region us-east-1 --description 'self-destruct-o'